-Most traditional Japanese supermarkets will have everything you need for cooking and sustaining a healthy lifestyle, but depending on your location, it is will likely be difficult to find specialty products that make cooking a lot more convenient.
+Most traditional Japanese supermarkets will have everything you need for cooking and sustaining a healthy lifestyle, but depending on your location, it will likely be difficult to find specialty products that make cooking a lot more convenient.

 Vegan-Friendly Supermarkets in Japan

 For vegetarian/vegan products, try heading to a Natural House if you can.
-Natural House is a health store chain with a large selection of organic produce and food products, vegan/vegetarian packaged foods, bread, snacks, desserts, pre-made meals.
+Natural House is a health store chain with a large selection of organic produce and food products, vegan/vegetarian packaged foods, bread, snacks, desserts, and pre-made meals.
 As such, most products here tend to be priced much higher than what you will find at a traditional Japanese supermarket.
 Not everything here is vegan or vegetarian.

 Some stores have a deli area where you can find vegan bento, soups, and other delicious snacks great for when you’re on the go.

 Most stores are located in Tokyo and the Kanto area, but there are some locations in Kansai as well.

 Bio c’ Bon is a France-based store with some locations in Tokyo and Kanagawa.
 The stores are known for carrying European imported groceries and having a healthy food selection overall, which includes a generous selection of vegetarian and vegan-friendly ingredients and snacks, like instant ramen, vegetable broths, and all varieties of plant-based milk.